73rhodes/Sublime-JSLint/README.md

 Sublime-JSLint
 ==============

-JSLint build system for Sublime Text 2.
+Fast and easy JSLint build system for Sublime Text 2.
+Does not require Java.
+Uses Node.JS.

    * Optionally run JSLint when you save a .js, .css, .sass, .less, or .json file.
    * Menu items to run JSLint manually and set preferences.